SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 ### 2. Balance Inflation Attack
 **Scenario**: An attacker attempts to create a proof claiming to have more credits than actually issued by manipulating the range proof.

 **Prevention**: The cryptographic soundness of the range proof prevents this attack.
-Implementations MUST correctly validate all L bits of the range proof.

 ### 3. Token Linking Attack
 **Scenario**: An issuer attempts to link transactions by analyzing patterns in nullifiers, amounts, or timing.